Jan Tenhaven

 Head writer: Jan Tenhaven

-A special production under difficult corona conditions.
-Due to travel restrictions, we were only able to shoot two of the five episodes ourselves on location.
-The other episodes were realized from footage of local crews, zoom interviews, social media content and videos shot by the protagonists themselves.
-In this sense, an exciting, but not planned TV experiment.
+This unique production was undertaken amidst challenging COVID-19 conditions.
+Due to travel restrictions, we could only film two out of the five episodes on location ourselves.
+The remaining episodes were crafted using footage from local crews, Zoom interviews, social media content, and videos captured by the protagonists.
+This unexpectedly became an exhilarating TV experiment, albeit not originally planned.

-The election year 2020 in the USA.
-One crisis hunts the next: coronavirus, racism, riots, crime – and all this against the background of a crumbling democracy and a deeply divided society.
-This long-term documentary follows ten Americans throughout the entire election year, people from both political camps, in the big city and in the village.
-How do mayors and cab drivers, pastors and pensioners, social workers and political activists go through this turbulent year?
-A captivating observation of everyday life in a historic year.
+The year 2020 in the USA was an election year marked by a series of crises: the coronavirus pandemic, issues of racism, riots, and rising crime rates.
+All of this occurred against the backdrop of a democracy facing challenges and a deeply divided society.
+This long-term documentary follows ten Americans throughout the entire election year, representing both political camps and hailing from both urban and rural settings.
+It delves into the experiences of mayors and cab drivers, pastors and pensioners, social workers, and political activists, shedding light on how they navigated this tumultuous year.
+It offers a captivating observation of everyday life during a historic year.

 Episode 1: Big year, big dreams

-At the beginning of 2020, no one can yet foresee the major upheavals that the year will bring.
-The main characters of the documentary series have big personal goals and dreams: A right-wing conservative student leader hopes to get a job in the White House, a social worker from the infamous South Side of Chicago wants to run for Congress, an illegal immigrant from India works as a driver in New York and dreams of big money and his own gas station.
+At the outset of 2020, nobody could anticipate the significant upheavals the year would unfold.
+The protagonists of the documentary series harbor substantial personal aspirations and dreams.
+A right-wing conservative student leader aspires to secure a job within the White House.
+A social worker from the notorious South Side of Chicago aspires to run for Congress.
+An undocumented immigrant from India works as a driver in New York, dreaming of substantial wealth and owning his own gas station.

 Episode 2: The calm before the storm

-In early March – just before the corona crisis hits the USA, America is already a divided country – even among evangelical Christians.
-They are among the Trump’s most loyal supporters, but a group of Evangelicals is traveling across the country by bus to convince people to vote against him this time.
-In a small Missouri town, however, another pastor drums for Trump – and rants against gays and abortion.
-A social worker in Chicago mobilizes all forces for the final spurt of her internal party candidacy for a seat in Congress.
+In early March, just before the onset of the COVID-19 crisis in the USA, America was already a divided nation—this division extending even among evangelical Christians.
+They stand as some of Trump’s most ardent supporters, yet a faction of Evangelicals embarked on a cross-country bus journey to persuade people to vote against him this time.
+In a small Missouri town, however, another pastor passionately advocates for Trump, vehemently expressing his views against the LGBTQ+ community and abortion.
+Simultaneously, a dedicated social worker in Chicago mobilizes all available resources for the final push in her bid for a party nomination to secure a seat in Congress.

 Episode 3: On the brink of civil war